IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 This scenario provides instructions for the following tasks:

-- Create local persistent volumes to defibe persistent disks.
+- Create local persistent volumes to define persistent disks.
 - Create a secret to protect sensitive data.
-- Create and deploy the WordPress frondend with one or more pods.
+- Create and deploy the WordPress frontend with one or more pods.
 - Create and deploy the MySQL database with one more pods.